May Traditions and Superstitions

 Be like a flower and turn your face to the sun – Khalil Gibran

-In days of old, however, May Day was considered one of the most significant festivals in the Pagan calendar.
-Many of the customs, traditions and superstitions we associate with this special event originated from the agricultural and spiritual rituals of our ancient Celtic and Anglo-Saxon ancestors.
+Many of the customs, traditions and superstitions we associate with this special event in the Pagan calendar originated from the agricultural and spiritual rituals of our ancient Celtic and Anglo-Saxon ancestors.
 Some of these rituals have even older roots, dating back the time of the Greeks, Romans and Egyptians.

-The Gaelic May Day festival of Beltane ‘Fire of Bel’ is one such tradition that’s still celebrated in many parts of Scotland and Ireland, by lighting bonfires to welcome in the new season.
+The Gaelic May Day festival of Beltane ‘Fire of Bel’ is one such tradition that is still celebrated in many parts of Scotland and Ireland to this day, by lighting bonfires to welcome in the new season.
 In Edinburgh, the arrival of summer is celebrated with a yearly fire festival.
 Thousand gather on Calton Hill to watch a dramatic display of live theatre, acrobatics, drumming, dancing and bonfires that truly encapsulates the wild spirit of our pagan ancestors.
 During the ceremony, The Green Man is killed as god of winter and reborn in his spring form.
 The bonfires are put out and relit with a piece of wood from the previous year’s festival.

-In my neck of the woods, it was once customary for the townsfolk of Peebles to light fires on the 1st of May, whereby they would burn any winter bedding in order to start the new season afresh.
-Although this tradition eventually died out, the Beltane fair that accompanied it was revived in the later part of the 19th century to combine with the 900 year old yearly Common Riding tradition of the Riding of the Marches.
-Held every year in June rather than May, the town is decked out in its burgh colours of red and white flags, during which there is a week long celebration of rideouts, sporting events, fancy dress processions, bands, and, of course, the all important crowning of the Beltane Queen.
+In my neck of the woods, it was once customary for the townsfolk of Peebles to burn their winter bedding on May 1st to start the new season afresh.
+Although this tradition eventually died out, the Beltane fair that accompanied it was revived in the latter part of the 19th century to accompany the 900 year old yearly Common Riding tradition of the Riding of the Marches.
+Held every year in June rather than May, the town is decked out in its burgh colours of red and white flags, during which there’s a week long celebration of rideouts, sporting events, fancy dress processions, bands, and, of course, the all important crowning of the Beltane Queen.